-These days, almost every new client requires a mobile version of their website.
-One design to work on your iPhone, iPad, notebook, and Kindle.
+These days, almost every new client requires a mobile version of their website—one design to work on your iPhone, iPad, notebook, and Kindle.
 In the end, it all comes down to one thing: all screen resolutions must be compatible.
 When will the craziness come to an end?
 Well…it won’t.
-This is why is utterly important to have a website that is responsive and mobile-friendly.
+This is why it is utterly important to have a website that is responsive and mobile-friendly.
 Let’s take a look at Etsy.

 Etsy is an online marketplace where anyone can buy and sell handmade or vintage items.
 Etsy’s mobile site works well on both smartphones and tablets.
 If you want to do your shopping on Etsy, there is a prominent search bar and a button to open their App.
-They’ve also used a popular grid format with photos, which many mobile sites use, to keep the display clean and simple to use.
+They’ve also used a popular grid format with photos, which many mobile sites use, to keep the display clean and simple.

 What’s the takeaway?
-The simpler you keep your website the easier it will be to make it mobile-friendly.
+The simpler you keep your website, the easier it will be to make it mobile-friendly.

 5. Display Viewing History